Jagan-18/CICD-Pipeline-Automation_Setup/README1.md

-Certainly!
-I'll keep your text as-is and add relevant **examples** to each stage, which will help clarify how each step works within the context of a CI/CD pipeline.
+# To each stage, which will help clarify how each step works within the context of a CI/CD pipeline.

 ---